This feature is available to our Premium customers.

-For that, additional configuration is required, starting with setting up a CloudFlare account in step three.
+For that, additional configuration is required, starting with setting up a Cloudflare account in step three.

-➧ Step 3: Setup CloudFlare Account
+➧ Step 3: Setup Cloudflare Account

-Visit www.cloudflare.com and setup a new account if you do not have one already.
-Generally you should setup this account using an email address that can be handed over to a future team computer administrator.
+>>Tip: Generally, you should set up this account using an email address that can be handed over to a future team computer administrator.

-Once you have added an email address, selected a username and password and agreed to the terms of service, you should be guided through a CloudFlare setup wizard, starting with step four.
+Once you have added an email address, selected a username and password and agreed to the terms of service, you should be guided through a Cloudflare setup wizard, starting with step four.

-➧ Step 4: Add Domain to CloudFlare
+➧ Step 4: Add Domain to Cloudflare

-In the “Add a website” step of the CloudFlare setup wizard, you should input the domain name for your website, something like example.com and click “Add Website"
+In the “Add a website” step of the Cloudflare setup wizard, you should input the domain name for your website, something like example.com and click “Add Website”.

-If you already use this domain for email or other services, CloudFlare will start by importing your existing domain configuration so that any existing services will continue to work with CloudFlare.
+If you already use this domain for email or other services, Cloudflare will start by importing your existing domain configuration so that any existing services will continue to work with Cloudflare.

 When that process is done, you will verify and configure your records in step five.